 7. Transferring personal data outside the UK

-• We transfer your personal data to countries deemed by the UK government to provide an adequate level of protection for personal data, known as ‘adequacy regulations’;
+We transfer your personal data to countries that have been deemed by the UK government to provide an adequate level of protection for personal data, known as ‘adequacy regulations’;

-• We transfer your personal data to service providers who have agreed to contractual terms which gives your personal data the same protection it has in the UK; for the time being we continue to use the contractual terms as approved by the European Commission, both for existing restricted transfers and for new restricted transfers.
+We transfer your personal data to service providers who have agreed to contractual terms which give personal data the same protection it has in the UK; for the time being we continue to use the contractual terms as approved by the European Commission, both for existing restricted transfers and for new restricted transfers.

 8. Information security

-The confidentiality of any password that enables you to access certain parts of our websites is your responsibility, whether we have given you the password or you have chosen it yourself.
-This includes access to "My INTO".
+The confidentiality of any password that enables you to access, for example, our virtual learning environment, is your responsibility, whether we have given you the password or you have chosen it yourself.
 We ask you to please not share your password with anyone.
 We will not be liable for any unauthorised transactions entered into using your username, personal information and/or password.